kensak/YaClaw/README.md

 ## Disclaimer

 You are responsible for protecting against information leaks via external services and communication channels.
 AI tools may behave unexpectedly, including hallucinations.
-Take appropriate precautions for your data.
+Take appropriate precautions to protect your data.
 The author is not liable for any damages resulting from use of this software.

 ---